Ian Kinsler: Texas Rangers

 On February 6, 2023, Kinsler was hired by the Texas Rangers to serve as a special assistant to general manager Chris Young.

+Kinsler served as the bench coach for the National League team in the 2024 All-Star Futures Game.

 International career

-Team USA; player

 In 2017, Kinsler participated in the 2017 World Baseball Classic as a member of Team USA and won a gold medal in the competition.

-Team Israel; player

 In March 2020, Kinsler obtained Israeli citizenship and joined Team Israel.
 The team qualified to play baseball at the 2020 Summer Olympics in Tokyo.
 On June 21, 2021, in preparation for the games (which were postponed to 2021 due to the COVID-19 pandemic), Kinsler signed a contract with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He played with the club from July 2 to July 8, after which he joined Team Israel on a barnstorming tour in the Northeastern United States to further prepare for Tokyo.
+He played with the club from July 2 to 8, then joined Team Israel on a barnstorming tour in the Northeastern United States.

-Kinsler played second base for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.
+Kinsler played second base for Team Israel at the 2020 Summer Olympics.
 He batted four for 18, hitting .222/.333/.444 with a double and a home run.
-Team Israel went 1-4 overall, defeating Mexico in Round 1 of the knockout stage, but losing to South Korea and the Dominican Republic, eliminating them from the competition.
+Team Israel went 1–4 overall, defeating Mexico but losing to the United States, the Dominican Republic, and twice to South Korea.

-Team Israel; manager

-Israel competed in the 2023 World Baseball Classic in Miami.
-Kinsler managed the team.
+Israel competed in the 2023 World Baseball Classic in Miami, in which Kinsler managed the team.